iamfortune/BCH-titbits/nucleic acids.md

 - nucleotides are nucleosides phosphorylated on one or morehydroxyl groups of the sugar e.g ("adenosine monophosphate (AMP) ").

 ## The only sugar attached to a tracil is ribose and its commonly attached to thymine is deoxyribose.

+- the common site of esterification is the hydroxyl group attached to the C-5 of the pentose.